 1993 – 2017

-The SDDS logo, used from 1993 to 2017, features a clean and uncluttered design.
-The updated version included a text redistribution: the company’s full name—”Sony Dynamic Digital Sound”—was moved to the right of the abbreviation SDDS and divided into two lines, creating a balanced visual experience.
+The SDDS logo, used from 1993 to 2017, featured a clean, uncluttered design.
+The updated version included text redistribution: the company’s full name, “Sony Dynamic Digital Sound,” was moved to the right of the SDDS abbreviation and split across two lines to create a balanced visual experience.

 The right-hand text is in a strict sans-serif font, which improves clarity and functionality.
-Dividing the text into two lines improves readability and visual symmetry by adding harmony between the acronym and the text.
+Dividing the text into two lines improves readability and visual symmetry, creating harmony between the acronym and the text.

-The slogan “In Selected Theatres,” which was present in the prototype, was removed, thanks to which the logo became universal for use in various fields.
+The slogan “In Selected Theatres,” which appeared in the prototype, was removed, allowing the logo to be used universally across various fields.
 This version has become a symbol of Sony’s innovative audio technology.

 1993 – 2007

 Sony’s “8 Channels” Dynamic Digital Sound logo was designed to promote an 8-channel sound configuration, thus distinguishing the technology from competitors such as Dolby Digital and DTS, which used a 6-channel system (5.1 format) at the time.
-Sony added two center channels (left and right), which improved the sound experience in large halls and made SDDS an attractive choice for premium theaters.
+Sony added two center channels (left and right), improving the sound experience in large halls and making SDDS an attractive choice for premium theaters.

-The logo has two main colors: a deep blue background reflects stability and a bright red stripe with the text “8 Channels” highlights a technological advantage.
-Thanks to the contrast of colors, the logo is visually perceived in promotional materials and on screens before screenings.
+The logo has two main colors: a deep blue background reflects stability, and a bright red stripe with the text “8 Channels” highlights a technological advantage.
+Thanks to color contrast, the logo is visually distinct in promotional materials and on screens before screenings.

 At the top, there is a standard SDDS logo.
 At the bottom is the slogan “In Selected Theatres,” which emphasizes the exclusivity of the technology

-However, Sony has limited the use of SDDS exclusively to theaters, not extending the technology to the home market.
+However, Sony has limited SDDS to theaters, not extending it to the home market.
 The company’s strategy was to promote SDDS as the standard for premium audio systems in cinemas.
 The designation “8 Channels” was a technical characteristic, not part of the brand.

 The logo highlighted Sony’s innovative approach and ability to offer unique solutions for professional use.